 who volunteer at Blue Jay include students, Scouts, environmental educators, and stewards of Wake County's natural resources.
 Opportunities include special events, which are held on Saturdays during various parts of the year (see Winter Open House, Songbird Celebration, and NC Big Sweep).
 Some choose to schedule their own unique volunteer opportunity.
 We always welcome new ideas, and individual volunteers may offer their own special skills that would enhance Blue Jay Point County Park's facilities or programming.
 To register for a special event, schedule visits or reserve the "Big Sweep" discovery box, contact the Blue Jay Center for Environmental Education at 919-870-4330 or email us.
 The very best way to keep abreast of upcoming volunteer opportunities is to sign up for Blue Jay's monthly electronic newsletter, the Blue Jay Flyer

 .
 Just scroll to the bottom of Blue Jay's main page to sign up!
-Are you a High School student
+Interested in Trail Work?

 have chosen to complete many Eagle Award Projects at Blue Jay Point County Park over the year.

 Occasionally the park staff has specific projects that would satisfy the requirements.
 Scouts are encouraged to submit their own ideas.
 To find out more information regarding Eagle Scout opportunities, please contact Ben Wittenberg at 919-870-4329, or by email us